syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

         return ImageSource.FromResource("CustomSelection.Images.Intermediate.png");
 }
 {% endhighlight %}
+{% endtabs %}

-To select and deselect all the items of group by tap the checkbox in the group header.
+To select and deselect all the items of group by tap the checkbox in the group header, follow the code example.

+{% tabs %}
 {% highlight c# %}
 private void TapGestureRecognizer_Tapped(object sender, EventArgs e) {